 To be considered for fellowships and assistantships for the following fall semester, completed applications must be submitted by JANUARY 15, although completed applications submitted after that date may also be considered if assistantships remain available.

 We recommend that students who are pursuing degrees in Area Studies Concentrations begin their course work in the fall semester.
 Students pursuing the Content Knowledge Concentration can begin their studies at the beginning of any semester.

 All completed applications for admission to the M.A. and Ph.D. programs received by January 15 will be considered for teaching assistantships currently valued at approximately $15,000, renewable for up to four years.
 Students with assistantships also are exempt from tuition payments, although they must still pay required university fees.

 Graduate Fields of Study and Faculty

 The Department offers graduate degrees in Archives (joint master’s degree program in History and Library and Information Science); African history; Ancient World/Medieval and Early Modern Europe (up to 1650); Asia; Britain; Latin America; Modern European history, and United States history.
+We also offer a flexible MA in a Content Knowledge Concentration.
 For more information: Graduate Fields of Study and Faculty

 Requirements for Graduate Degrees: